 - The installation and configuration of a shared file system location is the responsibility of the customer.
 For more information regarding file system locations please see the Interoperable Technologies policy.

 Please see the Integrated Technology Compatibility Matrix.

 Liferay seeks to ensure that users can authenticate using the default sign in portlet and that the authentication framework can be integrated with common authentication solutions.
 Liferay has implemented third-party integration points in accordance with their respective policies and protocols.
-Reproducible and unintended issues that arise with the sign in portlet or authentication framework will be resolved according to the Product Defects policy unless otherwise noted in the LDAP, SAML or SSO policies.
+Reproducible and unintended issues that arise with the sign in portlet or authentication framework will be resolved according to the Product Defects coverage unless otherwise noted in the LDAP, SAML or SSO coverage.

 - Liferay seeks to ensure that indexable assets found within the product are correctly indexed by the product, that the search framework functions correctly, and that the search portlet is able to access and retrieve results from the index.